 How To Reconcile Petty Cash Step By Step

-If you are wondering how to reconcile petty cash, the working rule is simple: cash on hand + valid receipts and vouchers should equal the approved petty cash fund balance.
+To reconcile petty cash, start with the same rule every time: cash on hand + valid receipts and vouchers should equal the approved fund balance.
 A consistent petty cash reconciliation process follows the same sequence every time, whether you close the drawer weekly, monthly, or at period end.

 -